pr0v3rbs/CTF/OpenCTF/27. Witches Cat/README.md

 		}
 ```

-cmd-value can change when child-program send 'nameCat' cmd to parent-program using by cat name length.
+cmd-value can be changed when child-program send 'nameCat' cmd to parent-program by cat name length.

 But buffer of cat-name is not initialize in ParseCatName() function.